 First, we have to point out that the Gigabyte GeForce GTX 1660 Ti Windforce OC really looks quite good.
-Not only does it sport a fairly clean and inconspicuous black shroud but it also comes with a backplate, something that definitely makes the card come across as a more premium-quality product at first glance.
+Not only does it sport a fairly clean and modest black shroud but it also comes with a backplate, something that definitely makes the card come across as a more premium-quality product at first glance.
 However, upon closer inspection, it’s quite obvious that Gigabyte cut some corners with the design, as both the shroud and the backplate are made of somewhat cheap-feeling plastic.

 There is not much to say about the performance, as the card can hit solid clock speeds and the dual Windforce fans are highly efficient and relatively quiet, though they too can be on the loud side when under heavy load.

 Ultimately, this Windforce model is also something of a budget pick, as it is a bit more affordable than most other 1660 Ti models, but it fares better when it comes to the performance and noise generation than the above EVGA card.